≡ Menu

 How does my Mayo Risk Score affect my insurance application?

 The Mayo Risk Score is a critical underwriting factor.
-Scores below 0 indicate good prognosis and better insurance prospects, while scores above 2 typically result in decline.
-Your broker should calculate this score before application to set appropriate expectations.
+Scores below 0 indicate good prognosis and better insurance prospects, while scores above two typically result in decline.
+Your broker should calculate this score before the application to set appropriate expectations.

 Can I get disability insurance with PBC?